Oram Po: Production

-The film was earlier titled as "Auto".
-When directors Pushkar and Gayathri were travelling in an auto rickshaw they met an auto driver and received information about them, director said that this film will throw light on auto race.
+The film was earlier titled Auto.
+When directors Pushkar and Gayathri were travelling in an auto rickshaw they met an auto driver and received information about them.
 For the role of an auto driver Arya observed many auto-drivers.
 Pooja was selected to play a village girl who sells Biriyani, pairing with Arya for the second time after Ullam Ketkumae.
-Malayalam actor Lal was selected to play a supporting role, while debutant John Vijay was selected to play a negative character called "Son of Gun".
-Arya has done the most risky shots without a dupe ad for a scene that involves him driving the auto in GST Road he did that in the peak hour traffic in high speed with a camera mounted on the windscreen of the auto.
+Debutant John Vijay was selected to play a negative character called "Son of Gun".
+Arya performed the most risky shots without a dupe.

-The release of 'Oram Po' was given an interim stay order by the Madras High Court, They somehow tried to release the film this month, but there was a hurdle in the form of a financier Mohankumar Jain from whom they had borrowed 15 lakh.
-He got a stay order from the court that the film cannot be released till 12 October, since they had not returned the money to him.

 Soundtrack

 The soundtrack was composed by G. V. Prakash Kumar.
-The song "Idhu Enna Mayam" marks the first time Bollywood playback singer Alka Yagnik has ever sung a Tamil song, as her previous Tamil songs were dubbed versions of her Hindi songs.
+The song "Idhu Enna Mayam" marks the Tamil debut of Bollywood playback singer Alka Yagnik.